Professor Alan Walker CBE

-Director of the New Dynamics of Ageing Programme
+(Previously Director of the New Dynamics of Ageing Programme)

 Alan Walker joined the Department in 1977 and was a Lecturer, Senior Lecturer and Reader in Social Policy.
 He was appointed Professor of Social Policy in 1985 and was Head of Department from 1988 to 1996.
 He directed the £3.5 million ESRC Growing Older Programme, 1999-2004, and the UK National Collaboration on Ageing Research, 2001-2004.
-He is currently Director of the £22 million ESRC, EPSRC, BBSRC, MRC and AHRC New Dynamics of Ageing Programme and is also Director of the European Research Area in Ageing and the FUTURAGE Project.
+He is currently Director of two major European Projects: INNOVAGE and MOPACT.
+Previously he directed the European Research Area in Ageing and the FUTURAGE Project.
 He supervises a large number of postgraduate students and was until recently the Research Director for the Social Sciences Division in the University.

 QUALITY OF LATER LIFE